 * Think Tree Hub Risk Assessment Checklist for Returning to Work in a COVID-19 Environment.

-I’ve also been researching extensively throughout the pandemic and especially since the announcement that massage therapists can reopen their practices.
-I’ve been through the Government Guidelines for Close Contact Work and also the guidance for Working Safely in Other People’s Homes with a fine tooth comb, along with more detailed and massage specific guidance set out by various Professional Associations.
-I’ve attended multiple Zoominars speaking with a variety of leading industry professionals from the General Council of Massage Therapists (GCMT) and The Complementary and Natural Healthcare Council, through to advanced massage training schools and Balens insurance.
+I also researched extensively throughout the pandemic, going through the Government Guidelines for Close Contact Work and also the guidance for Working Safely in Other People’s Homes with a fine tooth comb, along with more detailed and massage specific guidance set out by various Professional Associations.
+I attended multiple Zoominars speaking with a variety of leading industry professionals from the General Council of Massage Therapists (GCMT) and The Complementary and Natural Healthcare Council, through to advanced massage training schools and Balens insurance.

 Working on a mobile basis carries higher risk of virus transmission than working from a treatment room or salon and these extra risk factors need mitigating in order to keep both you and I as safe as possible.
-In actual fact, the majority of Professional Associations and the guidance from the GCMT is that mobile work is not advisable at this time, and if done, should really be prioritised for higher need or urgent clients.
-Additionally, there are not only new COVID-19 related risks associated with massage therapy itself that we need to consider, but massage is usually a skin-on-skin prolonged treatment type and we now need to work in a different manner to which we are used to.
+Additionally, there are not only new COVID-19 related risks associated with massage therapy itself that we need to consider, but massage is usually a skin-on-skin prolonged treatment type so we need to be considerate of all of this going forwards.

 Thank you for your patience, support and understanding at this tricky time.